Preparing a New England Lobster Bake

 Steamer clams need to be rinsed and scrubbed before cooking.
 Use a large pot of cold water and a vegetable brush to scrub and clean the clams.

 Melt ¼ stick of butter for every 1lb of steamer clams in a small saucepan over low heat.
-In a large pot combine ¾ cup water for every 1 lb of clams with the melted butter.
+In a large pot, combine ¾ cup water for every 1 lb of clams with the melted butter.
 Add clams.
 Cover the pot and bring to a boil.

-Remove clams with a slotted spoon and place in serving bowls.
+Remove clams with a slotted spoon and place them in serving bowls.
 Pour the butter and water mixture into small serving dishes as they make a great sauce to dip your clams in.

 How to Serve a New England Lobster Bake